violinmeiling/wanna-grab-coffee/README.md

 ## Privacy & Security

-- **Local Storage**: All contacts stored in local SQLite database
+- All contacts stored in local SQLite database
-- **No External Data**: Contact info never sent to external services
-- **API Usage**: Only sends anonymous context to AI for message generation
+- Details about the person you met are not sent to OpenAI/any other parties
-- **iMessage Access**: Read-only access to your message database
+- Read-only access to your message database

 ## Development